nickerso/journal-website/content/pages/instructions-to-authors.md

 ### 2. Types of submissions

-The following types of submissions will be considered for publication in *Physiome*. <a style="color:#580078" href="{{SITEURL}}/articles.html">Here you can find templates and examples for the different types of submissions.</a>
+The following types of submissions will be considered for publication in *Physiome*.

 * **2.1 Original submission**